Rama Varma of Venad

-Rajah Rama Varma was the ruler of the Indian kingdom of Venad, later known as Travancore, in the modern day state of Kerala, India between 1724 and 1729, having succeeded his brother Unni Kerala Varma.
+Rajah Rama Varma was the ruler of the Indian kingdom of Venad, later known as Travancore, in the modern day state of Kerala, India between 1724 and 1729, having succeeded his brother Aditya Varma.
 He is better known as the uncle of Maharajah Padmanabha Dasa Vanchi Pala Marthanda Varma Kulasekhara Perumal, the "maker of modern Travancore".
 He was born into the Royal Family of Kolathunadu, as the second son of Rajah Ittamar of Thattari Kovilakam (who in turn belonged to the Parappanadu Royal Family).
 It was princes from the Parappanadu family who customarily married Kolathunadu princesses.
-Rama Varma's entire family, including himself, two sisters and his elder brother Unni Kerala Varma, were adopted into the Venad house as members of the Travancore Royal Family by Rajah Ravi Varma, nephew of Umayamma Rani due to the failure of heirs there.
+Rama Varma's entire family, including himself, four sisters and his elder brother Aditya Varma, were adopted into the Venad house as members of the Travancore Royal Family by Rajah Ravi Varma, son of Umayamma Rani due to the failure of heirs there.
 Ittammar Raja's sister and her sons, Rama Varma and Raghava Varma (who were descendants of Parappanadu due to marumakkathayam), settled in Kilimanoor and married the now adopted sisters.
 Of the adopted sisters, one died soon after her adoption while the other was the mother of the Maharajah Marthanda Varma.